 The Ad Hoc Recipients tab has two sections: Person Requests and Ad Hoc Group Requests.
 Use one or both of the sections to route the document to an additional person, group, or both.

 Figure 1.1.
 Ad Hoc Recipients Tab

 Figure 1.2.
-Ad Hoc Recipients Tab: Person Requests
+Person Requests Section of the Ad Hoc Recipients Tab